All Episodes

 Yeah, that's right.

-We have an entire team of Washington, D.C. that's a government affairs team that works side by side with our attorneys on all the legislation and all of the matters going before, whether it's the investigations of the House Judiciary Committee, whether it is uh tax issues, policy issues, issues involving life.
+We have an entire team in Washington, D.C. that's a government affairs team that works side by side with our attorneys on all the legislation and all of the matters going before, whether it's the investigations of the House Judiciary Committee, whether it is tax issues, policy issues, issues involving life.

-But also, when we get victories, when we win these FOIAs and we start getting the information, one of the key things to do is to share it with members of Congress who it right now we have House of Representatives, so we've got leadership positions, committee chairs who can take that information, ask questions uh to the administration, get more answers.
+But also, when we get victories, when we win these FOIAs and we start getting the information, one of the key things to do is to share it with members of Congress who right now we have a House of Representatives, so we've got leadership positions, committee chairs who can take that information, ask questions to the administration, get more answers.

-It's is the uh government affairs team that works side by side with our legal team, our media team to get these issues out so that uh again, members of Congress know what's going on.
+So we're able to work hand in hand, and that's important work of the ACLJ is the government affairs team that works side by side with our legal team, our media team, to get these issues out so that, again, members of Congress know what's going on.

 We also update them about what is going on in the courts.

-Yeah, so American Center for Law and Justice, go to ACLJ.org to get information about the ACLJ.
+Yeah, so American Center for Law and Justice, go to aclj.org to get information about the ACLJ.

 You can join as well.

-More of the Sean Hannity program, we come back.
+More of the Sean Hannity program.

 Welcome back to the broadcast.

-We're going to be talking about an issue that is it's in every city throughout the United States.
+We're going to be talking about an issue that is in every city throughout the United States.

 Part of it comes in through our border, which is porous.

-Uh, some of it's just in your community, and that is this issue of human sex trafficking.
+Some of it's just in your community, and that is this issue of human sex trafficking.

-This is something ACLJ worked on for a decade, getting laws passed in all 50 states to stand up against this plague on our culture and our country and get the emphasis before it was after these young girls, they were turning them into the criminal defendants rather than the individuals that were selling them into sex trafficking, and we changed that whole paradigm uh through legislation that was passed in just about all I think all 50 states now.
+This is something the ACLJ worked on for a decade, getting laws passed in all 50 states to stand up against this plague on our culture and our country and get the emphasis before it was after these young girls.

 We worked with an organization and drafted the law so that the victim would not be the one prosecuted.

-We're gonna get into that.
+We're going to get into that.

 But I also want you to get information about what we do.

-Uh, Jordan and I host a broadcast every day at noon called Seculo, and it's on stations all over the country.
+Jordan and I host a broadcast every day at noon called Seculo, and it's on stations all over the country.

-Just go to ACLJ.org.
+Just go to aclj.org.

 We have a listing of the stations.

-It's on our websites as well at ACLJ.org.
+It's on our websites as well at aclj.org.

 But you can also join the American Center for Law and Justice, which allows us to fight around the country.

-We encourage you to do it at ACLJ.org.
+We encourage you to do it at aclj.org.

 Yeah, that's right.

-So go to ACLJ.org.
+So go to aclj.org.

 So I know you may get these if you're involved in politics.